 Area Trauma Advisory Boards (ATAB)

-- Advise the STAB and the Division on the adoption of rules, policies and procedures regarding area trauma system plans;.Recommend to the Division an area trauma system plan which meets the standards and objectives of these rules.
+- Advises the STAB and the Division on the adoption of rules, policies and procedures regarding area trauma system plans;.Recommend to the Division an area trauma system plan which meets the standards and objectives of these rules.

 Emergency Medical Services for Children (EMSC) Committee

-- Advise on pediatric education.
+- Advises on pediatric education.

 Emergency Medical Services Committee